jeanbarbier/jeanbarbier/index.md

 A conference I particularly enjoy to organize every year together with an amazing team of friends is [Youth in High-Dimensions](http://indico.ictp.it/event/9596/overview).
 It showcases excellent young researchers working on high-dimensional statistics in a broad sense.

-For **prospective students** who would like to do a PhD under my supervision, please check regularly the openings in the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science) or directly contact me.
+For **prospective students**, please check regularly the openings in the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science) or directly contact me.
 For Master Theses, please contact me directly.

 Here is a list of the current active members of the group:
 + Daria Tieplova (postdoc)